Still A Dream

 In the year 1998 I found in the Downers Grove’s public library a book that was being discarded.
 I bought it for 50 cents.
 Its title was “My shalom, my peace.
 Paintings and poems by Jewish and Arab children.”
 Originally published in Hebrew in Israel in 1974 it was then translated into English and published by Sabra Books, Tel Aviv, in 1975.
 The book, which was distributed in the USA by the McGraw-Hill Book Company, is no longer in print.

-Immediately captivated by the honesty and simplicity of the poetry and the innocence of the drawings I decided to bring some music into the work, the only thing that in my opinion was missing.
-Soon I had set to music a couple of poems.
-Currently, I have composed over twenty songs.
+Immediately captivated by the honesty and simplicity of the poetry, and the realism of the drawings, I decided to bring into the work the only thing that in my opinion was missing: music.
+Soon I had set to music a couple of poems, and I have continued to compose ever since.
 That same year, 1998, I visited Palestine/Israel and this brought a human face to the book.
 In 2005, seven years into the project, I decided to record a CD and use the proceeds to create scholarships for deprived Palestinian and Jewish children in the Middle East.
 With this in mind, I began to enlist family members and friends to whom this sort of endeavor was appealing.
 Today, after almost two years, the dream has become a reality.
 I am deeply thankful to all those who have cooperated in this project.
 The children of the Chicago Temple need to receive a special thanks and congratulations for the wonderful artwork that illustrates the CD cover.
 Their creativity, together with that of the authors of the poems, also children, has inspired and blessed me.

-The motivation behind this music is the increasing awareness of the need to work for peace in the world in general and in the Middle East in particular, something that is as relevant today as it was in 1974.
+The motivation behind this music is not a romantic and misguided admiration of children’s innocence and humility but the increasing awareness of the need to work for peace and justice in the world in general and in the Middle East and Latin America in particular, something that is as relevant today as it was in 1974.

 For additional information on the project please check out the following interview: